Christopher Simcox

 Christopher Simcox (10 December 1909 – 23 January 1981) was an English double murderer, notable and perhaps unique in being twice sentenced to death, and twice reprieved.

 Simcox, a maintenance fitter by trade, lived in Smethwick, Staffordshire, England.
 He was divorced by his first wife for cruelty.

 Simcox murdered his second wife in 1948, and was sentenced to death at Stafford Assizes.
 However, in April 1948 the House of Commons had passed Sydney Silverman's amendment to the then current Criminal Justice Bill to suspend capital punishment for murder for five years.
 The House of Lords overturned the amendment later in the year, but in the intervening period the Home Secretary, James Chuter Ede had announced that he would reprieve all condemned prisoners until the law was settled.
 Between March and October 1948, 26 persons, including Simcox, were thereby reprieved.
 Simcox served 10 years in prison, before being released on licence.

-He was married, for the third time, in 1962 to Ruby Irene.
-In 1963 he threatened his wife with an air-pistol, but was put on probation.
+In 1962, Simcox married, for the third time.
+In 1963 he threatened his wife Ruby Irene with an air-pistol.
+He was charged with attempted murder and housebreaking, but was placed on probation after only being convicted of unlawful possession of a weapon.
 His wife subsequently left him, with the help of relatives.
 On 11 November 1963 Simcox, armed with a rifle, went in search of his wife.
 He shot her sister, Mrs Hilda Payton, fatally through the head, before pursuing his wife to her brother's house.
 There he shot them both, but they survived.
 Simcox then turned the gun on himself, shooting himself twice through the body, but he also survived.

 In February 1964 Simcox was again tried at Stafford Assizes, and sentenced to death by Mr Justice Finnemore.
 The Homicide Act 1957 had restricted capital murder to a limited class of crimes, including murder with a firearm, and a second murder committed on a different occasion from the first.
 Simcox was eligible to be hanged on both grounds.